jgrassler/talks/magnum-debugging-101/lightning/main.md

 # user-data run by cloud-init

-...on which `cloud-init` runs the CloudConfig snippets generated by Magnum.
-If that fails to complete we will see the most common Magnum failure mode:
+...on which `cloud-init` runs the CloudConfig scripts generated by Magnum.
+If these fails to complete we will see the most common Magnum failure mode:

 ![user-data run by cloud-init](img/magnum_architecture_12.PNG)